kign/c4wa/etc/doc/language.md

-In Web Assembly, this simply returns its first argument plus offset (which is where general use memory begins, `module.stackSize + module.dataSize`) wrapped up as a pointer to the last argument.
+In Web Assembly, this simply returns its first argument plus offset (which is where general use memory begins, `module.stackSize + module.dataSize`) wrapped up as a pointer to the last argument (a type).
 When compiling with regular C compiler, you can invoke `malloc` to trigger a similar behaviour.

 Example: